smartHomeHub/SmartIR/Docs/CLIMATE.md

     power_sensor: binary_sensor.ac_power
 ```

-Replace the device_code value with the name of the file you previously downloaded from the list or the file you converted.
+Replace the device_code with a code number from [this list](https://github.com/smartHomeHub/SmartIR/blob/master/Docs/CLIMATE.md#available-codes-for-climate-devices) in order for the component to try to download it.
+If you want to use your own command file, replace the device_code with the name of the Json file.
 Please note that this field only accepts positive numbers and searches for the file only under codes/climate folder.
 The .json extension is not required.

 Also, replace the controller_send_service value with the name of the previously copied broadlink send_packet service.